Contrasting Central Energy Partners (OTCMKTS:ENGY) & World Fuel Services (NYSE:INT)

 |3.00

-World Fuel Services has a consensus target price of $35.00, suggesting a potential upside of 44.45%.
-Given World Fuel Services’ higher probable upside, analysts clearly believe World Fuel Services is more favorable than Central Energy Partners.
+World Fuel Services has a consensus target price of $35.00, indicating a potential upside of 47.49%.
+Given World Fuel Services’ higher possible upside, analysts clearly believe World Fuel Services is more favorable than Central Energy Partners.

 Profitability